wzhengsen/LuaOOP/README_EN.md

 --
 local Config = require("OOP.Config");

+-- In general it is sufficient to use class.null directly.
+-- If there are special needs,
--- ExternalClass.Null function can be implemented to determine whether a userdata class is currently available.
+-- You can customize the Config.ExternalClass.Null function to determine if a certain userdata class is currently available.
--- Otherwise class.null always returns true for the userdata type.
 Config.ExternalClass.Null = function(obj)
     if getmetatable(obj) == getmetatable(io.stdout) then
         return (tostring(obj):find("(closed)")) ~= nil;